Location

 We did a few different trips to Eungella.

-Wheel of Fire track is a Grade 4 track that was a bit more difficult, add to that that it was a really hot day and i just melted into the freezing cold water upon arrive to the waterhole at the top.
+The Wheel of Fire track is a Grade 4 track that was a bit more difficult.
+Add to that that it was a really hot day, and I just melted into the freezing cold water upon arrival at the waterhole at the top.

-The second trip we went exploring around Eungella itself, completed a few of the hikes and drove out to see what was at the dam.
-Great spot for camping, boating, fishing.
-It was quite busy, so plan ahead for school holidays and public holidays as i would imagine it would be packed on those occasions.
+On the second trip, we went exploring around Eungella itself.
+We completed a few of the hikes and drove out to see what was at the dam.
+It is a great spot for camping, boating, and fishing.
+It was quite busy, so plan for school holidays and public holidays as I’d imagine it would be packed on those occasions.

-The third trip we went out to the Pinnacle Pub for a Pinnacle Pie, So worth the trip as it was amazing.
-After lunch we went Forest Flying at Finch Hatton.
-The Forest Flying was fun and the owners were very knowledgeable about the area.
-There was only one other couple doing the flying with us, so there wasn’t a lot of waiting between sections.
+On our third trip, we went out to the Pinnacle Pub for a Pinnacle Pie.
+It was so worth the trip as it was amazing.
+After lunch, we went Forest Flying at Finch Hatton.
+The Forest Flying was fun, and the owners were very knowledgeable about the area.
+Only one other couple was doing the forest flying with us, so there wasn’t a lot of waiting between sections.

 Highlight?